HIGH INTENSITY INTERVAL TRAINING (HIIT)

 HIIT with Technology

-• Use a smartwatch to track heart rate zones
+• Use a smartwatch to monitor heart rate zones

 Final Thoughts

-HIIT is not just a trend—it’s a scientifically proven and highly effective workout.
-It boosts metabolism, burns fat, strengthens the heart, and delivers maximum results in minimum time.
+HIIT isn’t just a trend—it’s a scientifically proven, time-efficient workout.
+It boosts metabolism, burns fat, strengthens the heart, and delivers maximum results in minimal time.

 Call-to-Action (CTA)